 Beginner: Act 1

-The following table is a recommended gear in Act One for Best Baldur’s Gate 3 College of Swords Bard Build Guide:
+The following table is a recommended beginner gear for the Best Baldur’s Gate 3 College of Swords Bard Build Guide:

 Advanced: Act 3 End Game